Sparse Signal Models for Data Augmentation in Deep Learning ATR: Model Based SAR Data Augmentation

-In addition to translation invariance and exploiting the symmetry of objects in the cross-range domain, our augmentation strategy attempts to improve the network's knowledge about two confounding factors namely pose, and scintillation effects due to shifts in range domain.
-As described above, the approach of \cite{zhong2017enlightening} aims at teaching pose information to the network.
-We further enhance this knowledge by synthesizing new poses in a close neighborhood of existing poses.
-The pose synthesis strategy utilizes a model that exploits the spatial sparsity and the scattering centers' limited persistence.
-We estimate the model in the phase-history domain for a given image, which we refer to as the PH model henceforth.
-We utilize the continuity of this PH model to generate phase-history measurements and synthesize new images in a close neighborhood of the original image.
-The methodology is described in detail in the following section.
+Simple approaches to designing transformations $T$ for data augmentation consider translation invariance and symmetry of objects around its main axis, to introduce discrete pixel shifts and flips along the cross-range dimension.
+Our augmentation strategy goes further and use model-based transformations to improve the network's knowledge about two confounding factors namely pose, and scintillation effects due to shifts in range domain.
+Our method allows synthesizing new poses in a close neighborhood of existing poses based on a sparse modeling of the existing training data set, that exploits the spatial sparsity and the scattering centers' limited persistence.

-We transform the image into its frequency domain representation.
-We utilize this representation to introduce sub-pixel shifts of $\frac{1}{2}$ pixels corresponding to approximately $0.15m$ displacement in the Y-direction (range) as well as X-direction (cross-range) of the scene, where each pixel corresponds to $0.3m$ in range and cross-range domain (for MSTAR data).
-We empirically show that such fractional shifts provide knowledge about Scintillation and hence make the network more robust to these effects, further improving its generalization capability.
+An overview of our approach is as follows: For every image in the training dataset, We fit a sparse model in the phase-history domain exploiting SAR phenomenology.
+This model is referred as the PH model henceforth.
+We utilize the continuity of this PH model in azimuth domain to extrapolate phase-history measurements and synthesize new images in a close neighborhood of the original image.
+The PH model also allows introducing arbitrary valued sub-pixel shifts in both range and cross-range dimensions to images at both the original and synthesized poses.
+These fractional shifts provide information to the network regarding scintillation effects further improving its generalization capability.
+In the following section we describe our modeling and pose synthesis strategy in full detail